 Since Phú Quốc is isolated from the inland shape of the country and less residential, this place is less explored.
-It has recently become famous attraction internationally.
-With its wildnesses and beautiful nature, this is a must-come island for the people loving vitamin-sea.
+It has recently become a famous attraction internationally.
+With its wildness and beautiful nature, this is a must-come island for the people loving vitamin-sea.

 When you are visiting Kiên Giang Province, don’t hesitate to spend your time at Nam Du Island, one of the primitive islands of the country.
 This island has recently opened for tourists so its glorious and wild beauty still remains.
 Furthermore, the island has been developing, so the accommodation is not diversified.